ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/rma_process.md

 The cancellation policies are rendered in the confirmation email as well.

-This behavior can be generally switched off by siteaccess.
+You can switch this behavior off per SiteAccess:

 ``` yaml
 parameters: